quereste/implicit-deepfake/README.md

 Link to notebook at Google Colab: https://colab.research.google.com/drive/1Nsq_pm3JQsNCZNXSGNjSNSGPM1N0_6yr?usp=sharing

-# Steps to reproduce 4D ImplicitDeepfake
+# Steps to reproduce for 4D ImplicitDeepfake
 1. Download dataset from link: https://syncandshare.lrz.de/getlink/fiFbKE8dEDWYENSr75L9WG/nerface_dataset.zip.

 This dataset consists of directory with train, validation and test pictures of a base face avatar.
 With every subdirectory there is associated a .json file, containing camera positions, from which specific photos were taken.